D-DOT'S FIRST FLEET OF NEW BUSES

 and operated by

 SEMTA.
-Most of the advance new features
+All of the advance new features

 found on the